Yanis002/SaucisseTracker/README.md

 ## Project Structure

 * Files:
-    - ``src/common.py``: hosts classes and functions that can be used in any other file
+    - `src/common.py`: hosts classes and functions that can be used in any other file
-    - ``src/config.py``: handles reading the configuration file and storing the informations in classes
+    - `src/config.py`: handles reading the configuration file and storing the informations in classes
-    - ``src/main.py``: the main menu and the starting point of the program
+    - `src/main.py`: the main menu and the starting point of the program
-    - ``src/state.py``: handles importing and exporting savestates
+    - `src/state.py`: handles importing and exporting savestates
-    - ``src/tracker.py``: the tracker window's logic is handled there (creating and updating the window/widgets/menus)
+    - `src/tracker.py`: the tracker window's logic is handled there (creating and updating the window/widgets/menus)
+    - `src/timer.py`: integrated timer based on LiveSplit

 * Folders:
-    - ``.github/``: hosts the GitHub workflows (to provide automated builds and releases)
+    - `.github/`: hosts the GitHub workflows (to provide automated builds and releases)
-    - ``.vscode/``: settings and launch profiles for Visual Studio Code
+    - `.vscode/`: settings and launch profiles for Visual Studio Code
-    - ``config/``: the tracker's configurations data, currently only hosting one example config file (not packed when building)
+    - `config/`: the tracker's configurations data, currently only hosting one example config file (not packed when building)
-    - ``res/``: the program's resources (packed when building)
+    - `res/`: the program's resources (packed when building)
-    - ``temp/``: working folder only used for zip archives, created automatically when the program starts and deleted automatically when it's closing
+    - `temp/`: working folder only used for zip archives, created automatically when the program starts and deleted automatically when it's closing
-    - ``tools/``: collection of tools to use when making your own configuration
+    - `tools/`: collection of tools made to test features before implementing them in the tracker

 ## State File Structure